umbresp/brawlstars/docs/band.md

 (All methods and attributes of Box automatically belong to Band.)

 ## Creating a Band
-The only way to create a player is to use get it from brawlstars.Client or brawlstars.AsyncClient.
+The only way to create a band is to use get it from brawlstars.Client or brawlstars.AsyncClient.
 Example:
 ```py
 import brawlstars
 client = brawlstars.AsyncClient('token here', '5')